Grotthuss mechanism: Proton transport mechanism and proton-hopping mechanism

 and other reactions important for ozone depletion.

 The anomalous diffusion of protons

-The Grotthuss mechanism, along with the relative lightness and small size (ionic radius) of the proton, explains the unusually high diffusion rate of the proton in an electric field, relative to that of other common cations (Table 1) whose movement is due simply to acceleration by the field.
+The Grotthuss mechanism, along with the relative lightness and small size (ionic radius) of the proton, explains the unusually high diffusion rate of the proton in an electric field, relative to that of other common cations whose movement is due simply to acceleration by the field.
 Random thermal motion opposes the movement of both protons and other cations.
 Quantum tunnelling becomes more probable the smaller the mass of the cation is, and the proton is the lightest possible stable cation.
 Thus there is a minor effect from quantum tunnelling also, although it dominates at low temperatures only.

 Possible alternative mechanism

-Some evidence from theoretical calculations, supported by recent X-ray absorption spectra, has suggested an alternative mechanism in which the proton is attached to a "train" of three water molecules as it moves through the liquid.
+Some evidence from theoretical calculations, supported by recent X-ray absorption spectroscopy findings, has suggested an alternative mechanism in which the proton is attached to a "train" of three water molecules as it moves through the liquid.